DamionGans/ubuntu-wsl2-systemd-script/README.md

 ```

 Have fun using systemd on your Ubuntu WSL2 image.
-You may use and change and distribute this script by following LICENSE.md.
+You may use, change and distribute these scripts by following LICENSE.md.